-Cullen skink might sound a weird name, but you’ll soon set that aside when you start eating this hearty Scottish smoked haddock chowder.
+Cullen skink might sound like an odd name, but you'll soon set that aside when you start eating this hearty Scottish smoked haddock chowder.
 Just a few humble ingredients become comfort food in a bowl.

 This post may contain affiliate links, where we earn from qualifying purchases.
 See more details in the policy page.

-Scottish food might not be that well known, but it has some great dishes that are worth getting to know, from staples like oatcakes (oat crackers) to desserts like cranachan.
-You might have seen a few others here already, too (not that I’m trying to convince you about my native cuisine, or anything).
+Scottish food might not be that well known, but it has some great dishes that are worth trying, from staples like oatcakes (oat crackers) and desserts like cranachan to more recent dishes like chicken Balmoral (haggis stuffed chicken).

 Maybe not surprisingly, fish is a big part of the traditional diet and haddock is a favorite.
-It’s the most popular choice for fish and chips in Scotland, but also appears in other forms.
+It's the most popular choice for fish and chips in Scotland, but also appears in other forms like being smoked.

 Before the trip, we told parents that we planned to visit an Arbroath smokie producer then have them for dinner.
 Most parents were convinced their kids wouldn't eat them.
 So, we compromised and said we'd just get a half each for them and plenty sides.

-Well, the kids gobbled them all up and wanted more, we didn’t have enough.
-True, they were incredibly good, but I think the main moral of the story was they got to see the process and so really wanted to eat them.
+Well, the kids gobbled them all up and wanted more, we didn't have enough.
+True, they were incredibly good, but I think the main driver was they got to see the process and so really wanted to eat them.